The Ronald Reagan Presidential Library

 My Favorite Exhibit

 My favorite thing at the Library was an Inaugural Address podium where visitors can stand and have their picture taken.
 The background is the same as it was when Reagan gave his Inaugural Address.
-I was thrilled that my favorite family, The Bush Family, is in the background (even though Melody cut out George H W in this picture).
+I was thrilled that my favorite family, The Bush Family, is in the background (even though my mom cut out George H W in this picture).
 I also loved all of the Reagan quotes throughout the museum.
 They were very moving.

 The Reagans’ Resting Place